Collision Risk Estimation via Loss Prediction in End-to-End Autonomous Driving

-\parsection{Choice of features} An open question is which features~$h$ should be fed into~$\Theta_\collision(h)$.
+\parsection{Choice of features} An open question is which features~$h$ should be fed into~$\Theta_\riskmonitor$.
 Given a training sample~$\mathbf{x}$, each module of the end-to-end planner produces separate predictions using many consecutive intermediate features.
-The baseline described in \cref{sec:baseline} makes use of the motion predictions~$\hat{\tau}_\motion$ and the planned ego trajectory~$\hat{\tau}_\plan$ to predict collisions.
-We note that this motion prediction is intentionally stochastic, as end-to-end AD models typically predict multi-modal trajectories to balance the unpredictability of the intentions of other drivers.
-Since both~$\hat{\tau}_\plan$ and~$\hat{\tau}_\motion$ are outputs from individual transformer modules, we can also output the respective planning query~$h_\plan$ and agent queries~$h_\motion$.
-Because these queries are the layers directly before~$\hat{\tau}_\plan$ and~$\hat{\tau}_\motion$, they conceivably contain even more information, thus we opt to use them as the inputs for CATPlan.
-The effectiveness of this switch is demonstrated in \cref{tab:neuroncap} and \cref{tab:nuscenes}.
+Normally, rule-based methods, e.g.~in Sec.~\ref{sec:CP}, make use of the motion prediction~$\hat{\tau}_\motion$ and the planned ego trajectory~$\hat{\tau}_\plan$ to predict CEP.
+We note that this motion prediction is intentionally stochastic \citep{hu2023planning, jiang2023vad}, as end-to-end AD models typically predict multimodal trajectories to balance the unpredictability of other drivers' intentions.
+Since both~$\hat{\tau}_\plan$ and~$\hat{\tau}_\motion$ are outputs from individual transformer modules, we can also output the respective planning token~$h_\plan$ and road user tokens~$h_\motion$.
+Because these tokens are the layers directly before~$\hat{\tau}_\plan$ and~$\hat{\tau}_\motion$, they conceivably contain more information, thus we opt to use them as inputs.
 Formally, the outputs we cache from the end-to-end planner are